 Minimum Age: There is no minimal age requirement, It would be important that any group coming would need to be prepared to do farm work.

 Adult to Youth Ratio: 1:8

-Accommodations: College dorm facilities are available.
+Accommodations: Hiram College provides groups the opportunity for use of their dorms.
 There is no AC available at the college.
-Programming space is available adjacent to the church kitchen most evenings.
+Programming space is available next to the church kitchen most evenings.
 Food is not included, but a large kitchen space and dining room is available for breakfasts and dinners.
-Groceries can be brought or purchased locally to store in the fridge.
+Groceries can be brought in or purchased locally to store in the fridge.

 2950 Sidney Avenue

 Cincinnati, OH 45225